Lisa Fowler: Relationship with Phil Mitchell

-An estimated 22 million viewers watched EastEnders on 5 April 2001 to find out that Lisa — Phil's spurned ex-girlfriend — was the culprit.
-The episode caused the third-largest power surge on record and the Liverpool and Barcelona UEFA Cup semi-final was postponed for 15 minutes to accommodate a special 40-minute edition of the soap.
+An estimated 22 million viewers watched EastEnders on 5 April 2001 to find out that Lisa – Phil's spurned ex-girlfriend – was the culprit.
+The episode caused the third-largest power surge on record, and the Liverpool and Barcelona UEFA Cup semi-final was postponed for 15 minutes to accommodate a special 40-minute edition of the soap.

 Lucy Benjamin told the Daily Star that keeping the secret that her character was responsible for the attempted murder had been the "worst two months of her life".
 She commented to The Mirror, "For two months I've carried this secret and it's been tough, really hard.
 I've had to lie to my colleagues — all the suspects were told to say it wasn't us.
 I've become very good at lying!
 The lies went on and on.
 The first person I told that it wasn't me was Todd Carty, who plays Mark [Fowler].
 I thought he was a good chap to try my lies on to see if he believed it!
 And he did.
 I was delighted that it was me.
 I think Lisa had every reason to do it".
-At the time, Lucy Benjamin expressed fear that the high-profile storyline would spell the end of her character, who she had thought would be imprisoned.
-However, in a further plot twist, Phil framed Dan Sullivan (Craig Fairbrass), for the shooting.
+At the time, Benjamin expressed fear that the high-profile storyline would spell the end of her character, who she had thought would be imprisoned.
+However, in a further plot twist, Phil framed Dan Sullivan (Craig Fairbrass) for the shooting.
 Subsequent storylines involved in Lisa and Phil's narratives surrounded Lisa's pregnancy.
 In the storyline, Lisa, secretly expecting Phil's baby, married Mark, and claimed the baby was his.
-This secret was blown in the Christmas Day 2001 episodes.
+This secret was revealed in the Christmas Day 2001 episodes.

 Departure (2002)

-In June 2002, Lucy Benjamin was axed from her role of Lisa.
-Lisa's departing storyline revolved around rekindling of her romance with Phil.
-After beginning an affair, she left Mark taking her daughter to live with the Mitchells.
-However Lisa realised she had made a mistake when Phil and his family began excluding her from her daughter's life; she absconded with the baby in October 2002.
-In a subsequent plot, Phil retrieved his daughter off-screen, chasing Lisa to Portugal; returning with Lisa and Louise's passport.
+In June 2002, Lucy Benjamin was axed from her role of Lisa, whose departing storyline revolved around the rekindling of her romance with Phil.
+After beginning an affair, she left Mark, taking her daughter to live with the Mitchells.
+However, Lisa realised she had made a mistake when Phil and his family began excluding her from her daughter's life; she absconded with the baby in October 2002.
+In a subsequent plot, Phil retrieved his daughter off-screen, chasing Lisa to Portugal, and returning with Lisa and Louise's passport.